 This website uses cookies to enhance the browsing experience and provide additional functionality.
 It may also use third party cookies and tracking cookies.
 To learn more about how this site uses cookies and/or local storage, please read our privacy policy.

-revolution born in the United States of America.
-The
+the United States of America.
+The movement quickly

-movement quickly spread across the western world, and
+spread across the western world, and took on

-and the youth revolt in Japan sometimes resorted to
+and the youth revolt in Japan is because the youth

-violence.
-And there were no hippie movements behind
+as far as I know, there were no hippie movements

-the Iron Curtain; though some hippie fashions and
+behind the Iron Curtain; though some hippie fashions,

 The Netherlands was a popular destination for many

-Europe to avoid the military draft or to find exile
+avoid the military draft, or to find exile from drug

-from drug related legal issues.
-At first, the Dutch
+related legal issues.
+At first, the Dutch didn't know

-didn't know how to deal with crowds of hippies
+how to deal with crowds of hippies invading their

-invading their small country.
-But it didn't take long
+small country.
+But it didn't take long for them to

-for them to accepted us and welcome us with open arms
+accepted us and welcome us with open arms, and their

 Europe's leading hippie heaven.